emerril1/EpiSim-an-Epidemic-Simulator/README.md

 * Intervention strategies (currently only Vaccine and Quarantine) can be tested by uncommenting the relevant function calls on lines 61–62 and 64–65.
 * Simulation duration can be set by changing the argument in the run() call on line 67.

 Once these parameters are set, the simulator can be executed by clicking Run in any code editor of choice.
-The output will consist of a line-by-line description of the compartments at each time step.
+The output will consist of a line-by-line description of the compartments at each time step (1 step = 1 day).

-For example: Time 10: {'S': 12, 'I': 33, 'R': 5}
+For example: Day 10: {'S': 12, 'I': 33, 'R': 5}

 # Architecture Overview